wdi-sg/halal-corner-erd/README.md

 Example
 - Customer sees menu items
-- Customer clicks to add to cart, sees items in cart
+- Customer clicks to add to order
-- Customer Checks out and pays
+- Customer checks out and pays
 - Kitchen Staff sees order and fulfills it.

 #### further